Ring chromosome 14 syndrome

 Ring chromosome 14 syndrome is a very rare human chromosome abnormality.
-It occurs when one or both of the telomeres that mark the ends of chromosome 14 are lost allowing the now uncapped ends to fuse together forming a ring chromosome.
+It occurs when one or both of the telomeres that mark the ends of chromosome 14 are lost, allowing the now uncapped ends to fuse together – thus forming a ring chromosome.
 It causes a number of serious health issues.

 Symptoms and signs

 The most common symptoms are intellectual disability and recurrent seizures developing in infancy or early childhood.
-Typically the seizures are resistant to treatment with anti-epileptic drugs.
+Typically, the seizures are resistant to treatment with anti-epileptic drugs.
 Other symptoms may include: